For the 2026 school year, there are 7 public middle schools serving 3,364 students in Baker County, OR.

-The top ranked public middle schools in Baker County, OR are Baker Web Academy, Baker Middle School and Burnt River School.
+The top-ranked public middle schools in Baker County, OR are Burnt River School, Baker Middle School and Pine Eagle Charter School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 22% of the student body (majority Hispanic), which is less than the Oregon public middle school average of 38% (majority Hispanic).